 However, I am a fan of simplicity.
 So having three or four is ideal for most folks.
 Fifteen is probably about as senseless as a Kanye West Presidential run.

 If you have too many cards in your possession it can be tough to keep track of which card offers what rewards for each purchase category.
-The rewards also diminish with each additional card you add to your arsenal.
+This will make it more difficult to use the right card at the right time.
+And because the rewards of some cards overlap, rewards also diminish with each additional card you add to your arsenal.